EuroTeQ Collider winter semester 22/23

 Relevant considerations for the challenge/theme

-We are looking forward to stay in regular contact during this challenge and having some exciting discussions.
+We look forward to maintaining regular contact throughout this challenge and engaging in stimulating discussions.

 Relevant links